johnazedo/financial-scraper/docs/modules/financial_scraper/overview.md

 - Direct HTTP requests with the requests library
 - Converts HTML tables to pandas DataFrames
 - Saves data in CSV format with date-stamped filenames

+### InvestorTen Provider

+The `InvestorTenProvider` class in `investor_ten.py` scrapes REIT (FII) dividend data from the Investidor10 website:

+- Retrieves dividend information for Brazilian REITs for a specified year
+- Collects data month by month across the entire year
+- Uses Beautiful Soup for HTML parsing
+- Saves data in a structured CSV format with customizable filename

 ## Configuration Modules